etiennebr/rstdocs/Applications/Miscellaneous/PixelValue.rst

 Detailed description
 --------------------

-Get the value of a pixel.Pay attention, index starts at 0.
+Get the value of a pixel.
+Pay attention, index starts at 0.

 Parameters
 ----------